gggggeric/gggggeric/README.md

 </div>

-<p align="left">My name is Geric and I'm a student currently, from Technological University of the Philippines - Taguig</p>
+<p align="left">My name is Geric and I'm a 3rd year student, from Technological University of the Philippines - Taguig</p>

 ###